Call/WhatsAppText +1 (302) 613-4617

 Introduction to Animation — Body Mechanics Foundations

-The first Animation Mentor workshop covers the 12 principles of animation, bouncing ball exercises, pendulum and flour sack mechanics, and your first character locomotion assignments.
-Written deliverables include weekly critique response letters addressing mentor feedback on timing, spacing, and path of action, and brief written planning notes for each assignment.
-Students also participate in the AM community Q&A platform for the first time.
-Critique responses at AM1 level set the foundational professional communication pattern you carry through the entire program.
+Covers the 12 principles, bouncing ball exercises, pendulum and flour sack mechanics, and first character locomotion.
+Written deliverables include weekly critique response letters addressing timing, spacing, and path of action feedback, plus brief written planning notes and community Q&A participation.

 AM 2 / Workshop 02